Geod24/merkle-tree/README.md

 - [x] SHA-2 / SHA-256
 - [x] Merkle-Damgard construction / hash function
 - [x] Length-extension attacks
+- [x] Static and dynamic linking

 ## Program-specific improvements needed
 - [ ] Verification mode incomplete
   - [x] Understand concept of verification
   - [ ] Convert string input into hash object
-- [ ] Use an external dependency, such as libsodium, Crypto++
+- [ ] Use an external dependency, such as OpenSSL, libsodium, Crypto++

 ## New concepts to learn
+- [ ] Link external libraries to IDE and compiler
+- [ ] Makefile, CMake
-- [ ] Learn how to work with C++ compiler instead of Python's interpreter
+- [ ] How to work with compilers in CLI instead of Python's interpreter
+- [ ] Get familiar with Unix-like environments